Program Mission & Overview

 - The summer portion of the program will take place May - July.
 The summer component will include a paid summer internship on the Anschutz Medical Campus (summer internship participation is contingent upon successful completion of Saturday Academies and positive evaluation of behavior/performance).

-During the summer portion of the program students will foster sense of togetherness, community, cohesiveness and cooperative learning that is essential for their success in post-baccalaureate programs.
-Participants will present on their summer experience at the UPP End of Summer Colloquium.
-Students will formally and informally meet and are mentored by current medical students, pharmacy student, public health students, dental students and graduate students.
+During the summer portion of the program students foster a sense of togetherness, community, cohesiveness, and cooperative learning which is essential for their success in post-baccalaureate programs.
+Participants give formal presentations on their summer experience at a UPP End of Summer Colloquium.
+Students formally and informally meet and are mentored by current medical students, pharmacy students, public health students, dental students and graduate students.

-The program offers opportunities for students in career exploration from the Colorado School of Public Health, College of Nursing, School of Medicine, School of Pharmacy, Graduate School and the School of Dental Medicine at the University of Colorado Anschutz Medical Campus.
-Also, students will have direct access to faculty, deans, and staff on the campus.
-Students will have the opportunity to work in research both clinical and scientific research, shadowing of healthcare professionals, coaching year-round, tutoring and review session, Exam review (i.e. MCAT, PCAT, DAT, GRE), assistance with graduate and professional school applications, letters of recommendations, writing personal statements, interview skills, mentoring opportunities and post-graduate program opportunities.
+The program offers opportunities for students in career exploration from the Colorado School of Public Health, College of Nursing, School of Medicine, School of Pharmacy, Graduate School, and the School of Dental Medicine at the University of Colorado Anschutz Medical Campus.
+Also, students have direct access to faculty, deans, and staff on the campus.
+Students have the opportunity to work in both clinical and scientific research, shadowing healthcare professionals, and year-round coaching.
+Students are potentially provided with a scholarship to take a Kaplan Review Course prior to taking MCAT, GRE, PCAT and DAT.
+Special emphasis is placed on acquiring letters of recommendations, writing personal statements, perfecting interview skills, and engaging in mentoring opportunities and post-graduate program opportunities.